Iowa State upends No. 16 Seton Hall 76-66

 Seton Hall fouled Prentiss Nixon from beyond the arc with 1:27 left.
 Nixon hit all three from the line to push Iowa State back up by nine, and Conditt’s transition dunk sealed the win.

+”Every good team needs a signature win and this was the first one for us,” Iowa State coach Steve Prohm said. ”It felt really good beat a ranked team, but also a team that beat us before.”

-Myles Powell scored 19 points with eight rebounds for Seton Hall, but he fouled out with 54.4 seconds to go on an offensive foul.
+Myles Powell scored 19 points with eight rebounds for Seton Hall.
+But Powell was 7 of 20 shooting, had five turnovers and fouled out with 54.4 seconds to go on an offensive foul.
 The Pirates’ previous defeats came against Michigan State and Oregon by just five combined points.

+Seton Hall committed 20 turnovers and was outrebounded 43-40 despite having a major size advantage.
+The Pirates also gave Iowa State 33 tries from the line, and Cyclones made 26 of them.

+”We turned the ball over too much and we fouled,” Willard said. ”You can’t go on the road against a good team and turn the basketball over and foul.”

 THE BIG PICTURE